Springs BMAPs

 But DEP violated Florida law to protect polluters, writing BMAPs that were never going to work.
 Those BMAPs should have reduced pollution by 4 million pounds between 2018 and 2023, but instead, weak BMAPs have allowed pollution in those springs to increase by more than 1.5 million pounds in that time, putting us years behind and adding even more pollution removal to an already monumental task.

-Judges ruled in our favor that their plans were insufficient and did not meet requirements of law, so now DEP is updating those BMAPs.
+Judges ruled in our favor that their plans were insufficient and did not meet requirements of law, so DEP updated those BMAPs, releasing the updated plans in 2025.

 An essential part of this process is for springs advocates to get involved and demand that DEP uphold its legal responsibility to create viable plans to restore polluted springs.
 We will provide the information advocates need during this process so that we can work together for cleaner springs.